 3. Ischemia-free preservation of the donor liver

 3.1.
 Transfer the liver to the perfusion device.
 Remove the caval cannula immediately when the liver is moved to the organ reservoir.
 Continuous ex situ NMP the liver graft until allograft revascularization.
-Nearly submerge the liver by perfusate.
 Cover any dry surfaces with wet sterile gauze to prevent dehydration.

 3.2.
 Set the PV perfusion pressure at 6–10 mmHg with a targeted flow rate higher than 500 mL/min.
 Set the HA pressure at 50–60 mmHg with a targeted flow rate higher than 150 mL/min.
 During the NMP, ensure that the perfusion parameters are stable, and monitor the pressure and flow rate within an appropriate range.